spack/spack-tutorial/tutorial_environments.rst

    :emphasize-lines: 1-4

-Notice the command shows Spack created the environment, updated the view, and printed the command needed to activate it.
+Notice that the command shows Spack created the environment, updated the view, and printed the command needed to activate it.
 As we can see in the activation command, since the environment is independent, it must be referenced by its directory path.